Cerdelga 84 mg Hard Capsules

 Method of administration

 Cerdelga is to be taken orally.
-The capsules should be swallowed whole, preferably with water, and should not be crushed, dissolved, or opened.
+The capsules should be swallowed whole, preferably with water, and must not be crushed or dissolved.

 The capsules may be taken with or without food.
 Consumption of grapefruit or its juice should be avoided (see section 4.5).